 The greenhouse effect is a natural phenomenon that insulates the Earth from the cold of space.
 As incoming solar radiation is absorbed and re-emitted back from the Earth’s surface as infrared energy, greenhouse gases (GHGs) in the atmosphere prevent some of this heat from escaping into space, instead reflecting the energy back to further warm the surface.
-Human activities that produce GHGs (anthropogenic) amplify the greenhouse effect.
-Anthropogenic GHG emissions are modifying the Earth’s energy balance between incoming solar radiation and the heat released back into space, resulting in climate change.1
+Anthropogenic (human-caused) GHG emissions are modifying the Earth’s energy balance between incoming solar radiation and the heat released back into space, amplifying the greenhouse effect and resulting in climate change.1

 - Global Warming Potentials (GWPs) indicate the relative effectiveness of GHGs in trapping the Earth’s heat over a certain time horizon.
-CO2 is typically used as the reference gas and has a GWP of one.4 For example, the 100-year GWP of SF6 is 22,800, indicating that its radiative effect on a mass basis is 22,800 times as powerful as CO2 over the same time horizon.1
+CO2 is used as the reference gas and has a GWP of one.4 For example, the 100-year GWP of SF6 is 23,500, indicating that its radiative effect on a mass basis is 23,500 times that of CO2 over the same time horizon.1

-- GHG emissions are typically discussed in terms of mass of carbon equivalents or carbon dioxide equivalents (CO2e), which are calculated by multiplying the mass of emissions by the GWP of the gas.4
+- GHG emissions are typically discussed in terms of mass of carbon dioxide equivalents (CO2e), which are calculated by multiplying the mass of emissions by the GWP of the gas.5

 Atmospheric Greenhouse Gas Emissions

-- Pre-Industrial Revolution, the concentration of CO2 remained around 280 parts per million (ppm) by volume.5 In 2017, the global concentration increased to 405.75 ppm, which is about 3 ppm higher than in 2016.6
+- Before the Industrial Revolution, the concentration of CO2 remained around 280 parts per million (ppm) by volume.6 In March 2020, the global monthly average concentration increased to 413.67 ppm, which is about 3 ppm higher than in 2019.7

 Sources of Greenhouse Gas Emissions

 - Anthropogenic CO2 is emitted primarily from fossil fuel combustion.
-Iron and steel production, natural gas systems, and cement production are other significant sources of CO2 emissions.5
+Iron and steel production, petrochemical production, and cement production are other significant sources of CO2 emissions.5

 - CH4 and N2O are emitted from both natural and anthropogenic sources.
 Domestic livestock, landfills, and natural gas systems are the primary anthropogenic sources of CH4.
-Agricultural soil management (fertilizer) contributes 79% of anthropogenic N2O.
-Other significant sources include mobile and stationary combustion, and livestock.4
+Agricultural soil management (fertilizer) contributes 78% of anthropogenic N2O.
+Other significant sources include mobile and stationary combustion and livestock.5

-- Hydrofluorocarbons (HFCs) are now used in refrigeration, cooling, and as solvents in place of ozone-depleting chlorofluorocarbons (CFCs).7
+- Hydrofluorocarbons (HFCs) are the fastest growing category of GHG (increasing annually at a rate of 10-15%) and are used in refrigeration, cooling, and as solvents in place of ozone-depleting chlorofluorocarbons (CFCs).9

 Emissions and Trends

-- Emissions from fossil fuel combustion account for a majority (72%) of global anthropogenic CO2 emissions.3 In 2014, global emissions of CO2 from energy use totaled 34 Gt CO2.8
+- Emissions from fossil fuel combustion account for a majority (72%) of global anthropogenic GHG emissions.10 In 2017, global emissions of CO2 from energy use totaled 35.5 Gt CO2.11

-- Since 2006, China has been the world’s largest contributor of CO2 emissions, surpassing the U.S.11
+- Since 2005, China has been the world’s largest source of anthropogenic CO2 emissions, surpassing the U.S.11

-- The U.S. represents less than 5% of the world’s total population but was responsible for 14% of total anthropogenic GHG emissions in 2015.3,4,10
+- The U.S. represents less than 5% of the world’s total population, but was responsible for 15% of total anthropogenic GHG emissions in 2018.12,13

-- The electric power industry accounts for about one-third of total U.S. GHGs.
-Emissions from this sector have increased 4.2% since 1990.4
+- The electric power industry produces 27% of total U.S. GHG emissions.
+Emissions from this sector have decreased 4% since 1990.5

-- Transportation is the largest contributor of U.S. GHG emissions, responsible for 27% of total emissions in 2015.
-Passenger cars and light-duty trucks accounted for 758 and 325 million metric tons CO2e, respectively, together making up 60% of U.S. transportation emissions and 16% of total U.S. emissions.5
+- Transportation is the largest contributor of U.S. GHG emissions, responsible for 28% of total emissions in 2018, (23% higher than in 1990).
+Passenger cars and light-duty trucks accounted for 777 and 328 million metric tons CO2e, respectively, together making up 59% of U.S. transportation emissions and 17% of total U.S. emissions.5

-- Urban sprawl, increased travel demand, and an increase in the number of vehicles are driving the growth of transportation GHG emissions.5
+- Urban sprawl, increased travel demand, population growth, and low fuel prices drive the growth of transportation GHG emissions.5

-- Land use and forestry in the U.S. sequester a portion of CO2, removing 12% of the GHGs emitted by the U.S. in 2015.4
+- Land use and forestry in the U.S. sequester a portion of CO2 in growing plants and trees, removing 11-12% of the GHGs emitted by the U.S. in 2018.5

 - As a result of 2008 federal legislation, sources that emit over 25,000 metric tons CO2e in the U.S. are required to report emissions to the U.S. EPA.14

 Emissions by Activity